 Kirkland Signature Tri-Tip at Costco

-Costco sells their tri-tip in approximately 4 pound packages.
+Costco sells its tri-tip in approximately 4-pound packages.
 On my most recent Costco trip, most of the packages of tri-tip went for about $30, but I was able to snag one of the smaller options for $20.

 What is Tri-Tip?

 Tri-Tip is a triangular cut of beef that comes from the bottom sirloin subprimal.
-It is a very lean and tender piece of beef that includes a decent amount of marbling.
+It is a very lean and tender piece of beef with a decent amount of marbling.

-Tri-Tip is also known as the California steak as that is where the steak originated and was popularized.
+Tri-Tip originated and was popularized in California, so it’s also known as the California Steak.
 Now tri-tip is eaten all over the world!